About Our Team

 Yanko Michea, MD, MS, PhD

 Dr. Michea graduated from the Pontifical Catholic University in Santiago, Chile, and practiced medicine as a Family Physician for 10 years.
-He also received a MS and PhD from the School of Health Information Sciences at the University of Texas in Houston.
+He also received MS and PhD degrees from the School of Health Information Sciences at the University of Texas, Houston.

 Since very early in his studies he was involved in diverse educational projects, designing training modules, simulations and virtual patients for medical education.
 He has had the opportunity of leading educational technology projects both in Chile and in USA.
-After finishing his post-doctoral appointment in Texas he moved to Connecticut, where he was the Director of the office of Faculty Instructional Technology Services, serving the School of Medicine and Dental School.
+After finishing his post-doctoral appointment in Texas he moved to Connecticut where he was the Director of the office of Faculty Instructional Technology Services, serving the School of Medicine and Dental School.
 He also led the office of Educational Support Services in the same institution.
 After these appointments, Dr. Michea was asked to be part of the founding team for the new Frank H. Netter School of Medicine at the Quinnipiac University, where he was the Associate Director for Medical Technology.
-Now he is participating from this exciting project, helping to develop the next generation of clinical simulation environment.
-Dr. Michea is particularly motivated by the impact that this technology can have in education, and the scale and reach it can have thanks to the partnership with India.
+Currently Dr. Michea is helping develop the next generation clinical simulation environment.
+He is particularly motivated by the impact that this technology can have in education, and the scale and reach it can have thanks to the partnership with India.